Steve-Jadav/-foursquare_network/README.md

 # -foursquare_network
-Social Network Analysis of Foursquare data.
+Social Network Analysis on Foursquare data.

+- Run the 'graph.py' file.
+This will redirect you to an html page showing the network visualisation.